-Yoga Nidra is a technique from the great yoga adept Swami Satyananda Saraswati of the Bihar School of Yoga in India.
+Yoga Nidra is a relaxation meditation technique from the great yoga adept Swami Satyananda Saraswati of the Bihar School of Yoga in India.

 While Yoga Nidra is often used to help people relax, recover from stress, and heal from illness, it has many additional benefits that can enhance your health and strengthen your life purpose.

 Yoga Nidra takes your awareness deep into parts of you that tension often prevents you from accessing.
 As you systematically relax each part of your physical body and move your awareness to your subtle layers, emotions, and deeper mind, you will relax and rejuvenate your whole self.
 By tapping into your subconscious, which is the deeper part of you, you gain access to innate knowledge and wisdom that can positively transform your life.
-Within you lie strengths, abilities and energies that you can use for healing and improving your life in many ways.
+Within you lie strengths, abilities, and energies that you can use for healing and improving your life in many ways.

-Yoga Nidra is the easiest and most effective way to create a bridge between conscious awareness and your subconscious mind.
+Yoga Nidra is the easiest and most effective way to create a bridge between conscious awareness and your unconscious mind.
 It is a tool for mining the strengths and talents that usually lie hidden within you, buried under old patterns.

-The three stages of Yoga Nidra
+The three stages of Yoga Nidra.

 The complete Yoga Nidra experience occurs in sequential stages:

 Once negative feelings and old conditioning have been released, your intuitive and creative abilities are progressively revealed through easy and enjoyable self-development.
 You begin to feel and intuit who you are and understand what your deeper self really wants.
-You are freed from feeling trapped in the superficial desires of your lower, sensory-based thinking mind and begin to access your higher, knowing mind.
+You are freed from feeling trapped in the superficial desires of your lower, sensory-based thinking mind and begin to access your higher, knowing, intuitive mind.

-Start using Yoga Nidra to experience profound relaxation, recuperation and healing benefits.
+Start using Yoga Nidra to experience profound relaxation, recuperation, and healing benefits.

 In today’s frantic, high-tech world, many people find that their sleep is not completely restful.
 They are unable to resolve tensions, or they are unaware of how much tension they are holding and carry it into their sleep.
 Over time, stress and tension travel deep into the body-mind and plant the seeds of physical and psychological illness.